brunoheitzmannalmada/queuegames/README.md

 ### How do I get set up? ###

 * The front end project uses AngularJS, Twitter Bootstrap and jQuery.
 But it all set up with CDN :)
-* The backend have a .mdf database file inside.
+* The backend have a .mdf database file inside (I will improve this).

 ### Who do I talk to? ###